FarronF/limerick-council-meetings/meetings/2021/03/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd February 2021.md

 protection would involve significant expenditure and would also involve land

-acquisition at the above location.---
+acquisition at the above location.
+---
 10

 An updated cost estimate based on the requirement for a detailed design along